umair9747/seize/README.md

 <br>
 <div id="description">
 <h2> Description </h2>
 Seize is a Command-line utility tool written in Golang that helps you generate images from CLI outputs by taking inputs from stdin.
-The tool allows you to specify font and background colors and can also upload the generated images to AWS S3 or DigitalOcean Spaces.
+The tool allows you to specify font and background colors and can also upload the generated images to AWS S3.
 <br><br>
 The tool is designed to help users create customized images easily and quickly, with the ability to specify text, font color, and background color.
-It can upload the generated images to S3-compatible storage solutions, including AWS S3 and DigitalOcean Spaces.
+It can upload the generated images to S3-compatible storage solutions, including AWS S3.
 </div>
 <hr style="height: 1px;">
 <div id="features">